 As it is, most of the work he did in London is indoors, where it’s harder to see, and what he built externally is largely lost now.

 Most famous was the Adelphi, a huge development that replaced a muddy slope down to the riverside by today’s Charing Cross with a grand frontage and mansion houses.
 It nearly bankrupted the family, and Adam had to be bailed out by the rest of the family taking out a massive mortgage to cover the costs.

 He also did work on a few more modest mansion houses around London, and was — some said suspiciously — popular with ladies of a certain age.
-A lot of men married twice, if their first wife died in childbirth as was common, and the new husband would often buy a second home for the second wife.
+A lot of men married twice if their first wife died in childbirth as was common, and the new husband would often buy a second home for the second wife.

 Adam seemed able to win a lot of commissions to decorate these second homes for second wives, and at a time when as an unmarried man, there were rumours that his preferences lay in a different direction.
-Certainly the ladies enjoyed his probably entirely platonic friendship, as much as he enjoyed winning work, and wages from them.
+Certainly, the ladies enjoyed his probably entirely platonic friendship, as much as he enjoyed winning work, and wages from them.

 One commission that Adam was never really able to cement though was from the ultimate aristocrat, the King.
 He was left with modest affairs, such as a bit of furniture, or a clock stand.

 His one major win was a temporary design for an illumination to go in the grounds of Buckingham Palace, for the King’s birthday.
-Lit by over a thousand candles, it didn’t burn down, but was still just a party piece.
+Lit by over a thousand candles, it didn’t burn down but was still just a party piece.

 Elsewhere though, he worked on a massive palatial design for Lincoln’s Inn which the Inn took one look at, saw the bill and promptly sent it back.
-Likewise for a design for Lloyds Coffee House, who took until the 1980s to decide upon a grand headquarters, as Lloyds of London.
+Likewise for a design for Lloyds Coffee House, who took until the 1980s to decide upon a grand headquarters, like Lloyds of London.

 The exhibition also includes a drawing, of a museum case, which now sits in a museum case.